Skip to main content

 Note!

-AAM only removes metaboxes from the UI.
-It does not take into consideration the functionality that facilitates those metaboxes.
+AAM only removes metabox from the UI.
+It does not take into consideration the functionality behinds metabox.
 This means that the end-users may reverse engineer the way your website is set up and submit data that hidden metaboxes capture.

 {